-Choosing “Awareness” as your objective will enable you to increase your brand awareness by selecting an ad format that will feature your content or products.
+Choosing “Awareness” as your objective will enable you to increase brand awareness by selecting an ad format that features content or products.

 This ad objective will help you measure the interest of your audience in searching for more information about what it is that we have to offer.

 If you’re interested in driving increased sales specifically, this campaign objective will help you reach your goal.

 Each objective is tailored for the specific state your target audience is in.
 When deciding your objective and creating your ad, it’s critical that you know which part of the sales funnel your target people are in, so your ad is more likely to reach its goal.
 The three main objectives also have subcategories you can pick for your ads:

 - Consideration: Traffic, Engagement, App Installs, Video Views, Lead Generation, and Messages

 So, what options should you pick for your Facebook advertising campaign?
 Besides knowing where your target people are in the funnel, you also need to consider what your specific goal is for your business.